 Back to top

-The stage of a cancer is the term used to describe the extent of the cancer – whether it affects the thyroid alone, or has spread to lymph nodes or elsewhere in the body.
+The stage of a cancer is the term used to describe its size and whether it has spread.
+In thyroid cancer it looks at whether it is only in the thyroid gland or has spread to lymph nodes or other parts of the body.

 Treatment for thyroid lymphoma